arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 Reducing the Memory Footprint of ArangoDB servers
 =================================================

+{% hint 'warning' %}
+The changes suggested here can be useful to reduce the memory usage of ArangoDB servers, but they can have side-effects on performance and other aspects.
+None of the changes suggested here should be applied light-heartedly without prior testing in a development or staging system.
+{% endhint %}

 ArangoDB's memory usage can be restricted and the CPU utilization be reduced by different configuration options: